questionlp/blog.linh.social/_posts/2023-04-09-handheld-consoles-part-1-game-boy.md

 Over the next few years, my Game Boy game collection would grow to around 20 games.
 Of those, I would consider Super Mario Land, Final Fantasy Adventure, and The Legend of Zelda: Link's Awakening to be my top three favorite games.

 While Super Mario Land may not rank as highly as Super Mario Land 2: 6 Golden Coins on other people's lists, but I find the larger size of objects makes everything feel really cramped versus the first Mario Land.
-Plus, the theme for the Muda Kingdom in Super Mario Land just slaps.
+Plus, the "Muda Kingdom" theme in Super Mario Land just slaps.
 Check out Smooth McGroove's [acapella version](https://www.youtube.com/watch?v=fz_wYIHA8Qg) of the song; but, be warned, it may get stuck in your head for a while.

 [![Nintendo Game Boy with an IPS display](/assets/images/handhelds/nintendo_game_boy.jpg "Nintendo Game Boy with an IPS display")](/assets/images/handhelds/nintendo_game_boy.jpg)